ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 ### SIP and WebRTC inter-domain privacy

 End to end security in SIP is currently based on a classical S/MIME model which has not received much implementation.
-There are also SIP standards that build upon a trust chained anchored on the HTTP trust chain (SIP identity, STIR).
+There are also SIP standards that build upon a trust chain anchored on the HTTP trust chain (SIP identity, STIR).
 WebRTC has a trust model between the web browser and the servers using TLS, but no inter-domain trust infrastructure.
 WebRTC lacks a definition of namespace to map to DNS, where SIP is based on an email-style addressing scheme.
 For WebRTC the application developer needs to define the name space and mapping to DNS.

-By using DNS as a shared root of trust SIP and WebRTC end points can anchor the keys used for DTLS/SRTP media channel setup.
+By using DNS as a shared root of trust, SIP and WebRTC end points can anchor the keys used for DTLS/SRTP media channel setup.
 In addition, SIP devices can establish security in the SIP messaging by using DNS to find the callee’s and the callers digital identity.

 {{?I-D.johansson-sipcore-dane-sip}}(SIPDANE)